 - Interapplication Communication on iOS via FileMaker as a dashboard to your own information and to information on the web.
 Using other apps incoming and outgoing.
 So, you might want to send a note from a FileMaker database to another app for processing there because that app has special capabilities that FileMaker doesn’t have. iOS Apps like Chrome, Wikipanion, Articles, Drafts and lots more are of interest here.
 This is an exploding area that can magnify the power of both your database and your mobile device.

-- FileMaker Pro 15.
-I am currently most interested in the enhanced design surface in FileMaker Pro 15, robust support for iOS devices and using the full powers of FileMaker to automate routine knowledge work and provide full and free access to knowledge workers to the data in-house and on the web.
+- FileMaker Pro 19.
+I am always interested in the ongoingly enhanced design surface in FileMaker Pro 19, even better support for iOS devices and using the full powers of FileMaker to automate routine knowledge work and provide full and free access to knowledge workers and business owners to the data in-house and on the web.

 - Stories about simple FileMaker tips, tricks, techniques and best practices that apply broadly.
 That means almost anyone using FileMaker as a creative tool will be able to apply the information.
 Obscure or overly complicated solutions will generally be avoided.